<?xml version="1.0" encoding="UTF-8"?>

 <title>screen_manufacturing</title>

-<description>Manufacturing processes of Screens
+<description>Manufacturing Process of Screen

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=start&amp;rev=1770107243&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=screen_market&amp;rev=1780076072&amp;do=diff">

 <dc:format>text/html</dc:format>